Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 The equation \eqref{eq:Strategy-conj1} was derived in \cite{KimKwon2020arXiv}, but it was used in a linearized form,

 As opposed to $L_{Q}$, which is only $\bbR$-linear and nonlocal, the operator $A_{Q}$ is $\bbC$-linear and local.
 Remarkably, the second order operator $A_{Q}^{\ast}A_{Q}=H_{Q}$ coincides with the linearized operator arising in Schrödinger maps, wave maps, and harmonic map heat flows.
-Experience from these equations further reveals a repulsivity structure for (CSS), which enabled the analysis in \cite{KimKwon2020arXiv}.
+Experience from these equations further reveals a hidden monotonicity structure for the linearized dynamics of (CSS), see for example the repulsivity \eqref{eq:Def-Vtilde} of the operator $A_{Q}A_{Q}^{\ast}$, which enabled the analysis in \cite{KimKwon2020arXiv}.